1K2C3M/1K2C3M/README.md

 <dl>

   <dd>
-    ☆ I'm currently in High School and a furry thriving to learn more about coding!
+    ☆ I'm currently a Senior in High School thriving to learn more about coding!
   </dd>

   <dd>